NaturalHistoryMuseum/linnaeus/README.md

 The component images are a subset of specimen images (roughly 15,000) downloaded from the NHM's [Data Portal](http://data.nhm.ac.uk), like this one:
 ![Odontopera bidentata](http://www.nhm.ac.uk/services/media-store/asset/7364c60db49610b3ec31d854f0972d20c61fcd0c/contents/thumbnail)

-Except cropped and resized to 50x50 squares (there is a utility to do this):
+Except cropped and resized to 50x50 squares (see the Formatter utility):
 ![An array of resized specimen images](docs/specimens.jpg)

 The configuration file should be named `.config` and be inside your working directory.
 If you're fine with the defaults (shown below) then you don't have to have a config file.